Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substitutions

-These white chocolate cranberry oatmeal cookies are pretty perfect the way they are, but you can certainly change them up to fit your preferences.
+This white chocolate cranberry oatmeal cookie recipe is pretty perfect the way it is, but you can certainly change it up to fit your preferences.
 I prefer to use old fashioned rolled oats for a soft and chewy texture.
 For a smoother texture you can use quick oats which are smaller and thinner.
+Steel-cut oats will not work because they would make the texture too tough.

-Step 2: Prepare oat flour and fold in dry ingredients
+Step 2: Prepare Flour Mixture and fold in dry ingredients

 Step 3: Scoop cookies and bake

-Yes!
 Once prepared allow these cookies to cool completely on a wire rack.
 Then, transfer to an airtight container to store them at room temperature for up to 5 days.
+You can also store them in the refrigerator.

 Place these cranberry oatmeal cookies in the freezer to freeze for up to 3 months.
 Defrost each cookie as needed in the fridge or on the counter at room temp.